Scheriproct

 You can read the patient information leaflet for Scheriproct Ointment online.

-The patient information leaflet for Scheriproct Suppositories is also available to view online.
+The patient information leaflet for Scheriproct Suppositories is also available for online viewing.

 Possible side effects of Scheriproct include: